IFU Optimal Spectral Extraction#

 There is no Cubeviz Subset1 spectrum to plot.

-Comparison of the (non-optimal) cylindrical, conical, and Cubeviz subset spectral extractions.
-The conical extraction captures slightly more flux but is noisier than the other spectra at long wavelengths.
+The non-optimal cylindrical, conical, and CubeViz subset spectral extractions are quite similar.
+The conical extraction captures more flux at long wavelengths.
 Red-shifted Broad H-beta and narrow [O III] lines are visible in the quasar spectra.

 Generate PSF model cube using WebbPSF for NIRSpec IFU, or read in precomputed PSF model cube.

 Caution!
 The WebbPSF model takes about 10 hr to run.
 Uncomment the following cell to do so.
-Otherwise, read in the precomputed WebbPSF model, which covers the full F100LP/G140H wavelength range (blue and red).
+Otherwise, read in the precomputed WebbPSF model, which covers the full wavelength range of the present NIRSpec G235H dataset.
 For other filter/grating combinations, uncomment and run the cell below using the wavelengths from the science data set.

 BoxPath = "https://data.science.stsci.edu/redirect/JWST/jwst-data_analysis_tools/IFU_optimal_extraction/"